peligrolabs/mythic-transformation-white-paper/index.md

 #### When the Heart Walks the Labyrinth Unknowing

-There is a mystery older than psychology, older even than language:<br>
-the soul’s ability to be transformed by stories it does not fully understand.<br>
+There is a mystery older than psychology, older even than language: the soul’s ability to be transformed by stories it does not fully understand.
-Long before the development of formal therapeutic methods, human beings encountered deep healing through immersion in <b>myth, art, and sacred drama</b>.<br>
+Long before the development of formal therapeutic methods, human beings encountered deep healing through immersion in <b>myth, art, and sacred drama</b>.
 The rituals of ancient tribes, the epics recited by firelight, the symbolic acts enacted on temple stages—all served a singular function:<br>
 <b>to initiate the soul into transformation beneath the threshold of conscious thought</b>.

-Modern audiences, though often unaware of it, still hunger for this experience.<br>
+Modern audiences, though often unaware of it, still hunger for this experience.
-When a viewer sits weeping at the end of a great film, when a player feels the strange ache of nobility and sacrifice after completing a journey in a video game,<br>
-something has stirred in the deep:<br>
-an invisible healing has begun.
+When a viewer sits weeping at the end of a great film, when a player feels the strange ache of nobility and sacrifice after completing a journey in a video game, something has stirred in the deep: an invisible healing has begun.

 This is the mystery of <b>subconscious mythic healing</b>.